Skip to content

 • Delete anyone's persistent volumes

-Roselab servers have a single adminstrator.
+Roselab servers have a single administrator.
 Only this administrator has full access to all containers.
 By default, all containers require an SSH private key for login.
-Thanks to the isolation between the containers, every user cannot access others' resources.
-Even if one container were to become compromised due to leaking SSH key, the others would remain invulnerable.
+Thanks to the isolation between the containers, users cannot access each other's resources.
+Even if one container were to become compromised due to a leaked SSH key, the others would remain secure.

 Usability

-We list a few use cases where Roselab servers would make your life much easier.
+Here are a few use cases where Roselab servers can make your life much easier.

 Big Data Transfer

-The Nautilus system has gained a reputation for its sluggish dataset transfer speeds, due to its network-mounted persistent storage.
+The Nautilus system is known for its slow dataset transfer speeds due to its network-mounted persistent storage.
 The CSE shared servers have faster speeds but limited storage.
-Each server has up to 4 TB disk space with no virtualization technology, leaving them vulnerable to disk failure.
+Each server has up to 4 TB of disk space with no virtualization technology, making them vulnerable to disk failure.

 Remote GUI Desktop

-Fortunately, the RoseLab servers offer seamless remote desktop support for all users, without interfering with each other.
+Fortunately, the RoseLab servers offer seamless remote desktop support for all users without interference.
 The remote desktop connection is always available, providing a reliable and convenient solution for monitoring machine learning tasks.

 Network Access

-Nautilus may sometimes have stability issues because of the large volume of nodes and requests.
+Nautilus may sometimes have stability issues due to the large volume of nodes and requests.
 For instance, it could encounter DNS resolution failures.

 bash